Harsh-2002/Sona/README.md

 ## 🚀 Version Management

-Sona automatically manages versions and releases.
+Sona automatically manages versions and builds.
 When we create a new version:

 1. **Create the version** - `./scripts/release.sh 1.0.0`
 2. **GitHub Actions** - Automatically builds for all platforms
 3. **MinIO Upload** - Binaries uploaded to your S3 bucket
-4. **GitHub Release** - New release with all platform binaries

 ### Creating a Release